Global Witness: Projects

-Global Witness argues that natural resources can be, and have been, exploited to fund armies and militias who murder, rape, and commit other human rights abuses against civilians.
-It says that "natural resources can potentially be used to negotiate and maintain peace" and "could be the key to ending Africa's poverty".

 The organisation campaigns to protect human rights defenders targeted because of their work to prevent natural resource exploitation.
 An investigation by Global Witness in April 2014 revealed there were nearly three times as many environmental defenders killed in 2012 than 10 years previously.
 Global Witness documented 147 deaths in 2012, compared to 51 in 2002.
 In Brazil, 448 activists defending natural resources were killed between 2002 and 2013, in Honduras 109, Peru 58, the Philippines 67, and Thailand 16.
 Many of those facing threats are ordinary people opposing land grabs, mining operations and the industrial timber trade, often forced from their homes and severely threatened by environmental devastation.
 Others have been killed for protests over hydroelectric dams, pollution and wildlife conservation.
 By 2019, Global Witness were documenting 212 such deaths in the year.

 Cambodia

-Global Witness’s first campaign was in Cambodia in the 1990s where the Khmer Rouge was smuggling timber into Thailand.
+Global Witness's first campaign was in Cambodia in the 1990s where the Khmer Rouge was smuggling timber into Thailand.
 The Observer newspaper attributed the cessation to Global Witness's "detailed and accurate reporting".

 After a report implicating relatives of Prime Minister Hun Sen and other senior government officials, the prime minister's brother, Hun Neng, a provincial governor, was quoted in a Cambodian newspaper as saying if anyone from Global Witness returned to Cambodia, he would "hit them until their heads are broken."
-In 2009, Global Witness released Country for Sale, a report on corruption in the allocation of Cambodia's natural resource licenses.
-In 2010 the report, Shifting Sand, was published.
-It examined sand dredging for export to Singapore.
-The report claimed that the trade was "monopolised by two prominent Cambodian senators with close ties to Prime Minister Hun Sen".

 Conflict diamonds and Sierra Leone

-In 1998 Global Witness released the report, A Rough Trade: The Role of Companies and Governments in the Angolan Conflict, describing the role of the international diamond trade in funding the Angolan Civil War.